Skip to main content

 Create New Project

-Click “Create Project” located in the upper-right corner of the Projects page.
+Click “Create new project +” located in the upper-right corner of the Projects page.

 Use descriptive project names that clearly indicate the project’s purpose.
 This makes it easier to find and manage projects later.